 Pregnant in Prison – Promoting Health across the Perinatal Period

 The number of females incarcerated in Australian prisons is steadily growing, especially among Indigenous women.
-A small percentage of women will enter prison pregnant or become pregnant while incarcerated.
+A small percentage of women will enter prison pregnant.
 Clearly, this special population have unique health needs.
 This session will draw on practical experience and real case studies to demonstrate how we can improve the health of women in prison across the perinatal period.
 It includes a guide to postnatal care in prison and looks at:

 What are the health needs of women in prison?